-This topic describes the high-level process for adding Db2 environments, linking Db2 instances to the Delphix Engine, and provisioning virtual databases.
+This topic describes the high-level process for adding DB2 environments, linking DB2 instances to the Delphix Engine, and provisioning virtual instances.

-Delphix uses a Standby server model along with Db2s High Availability Disaster Recovery feature to ingest data and stay in sync with the source database.
-The standby server is then snapshotted by the Delphix Engine and the snapshots can be provisioned out to one or more target servers.
+Delphix uses the a Standby server model along with DB2s High Availability Disaster Recovery feature to ingest data and stay in sync with the source database.
+The standby server is then snapshotted by the Delphix engine and the snapshots can be provisioned out to one or more target servers.

-The linking process sets up a database inside an instance on the standby server and uses this as a HADR standby for the primary database.
-The staging instance must have access to a recent backup copy of the database that will be used to restore the initial copy of the dSource.
-Once the restoration process is complete, Delphix will issue the HADR standby commands for the given database and ensure that the health of the HADR connection stays within the acceptable threshold values.
+The linking process converts an empty DB2 instance on the standby server into an HADR standby for the primary database.
+In order to do this the staging instance must have access to a recent backup copy of all the databases that you wish to add the dSource.
+Once the restoration process is complete, Delphix will begin issue the HADR standby commands on each database and ensure that the health of the HADR connection stays within the acceptable threshold values you set.

 The choice of databases on the staging server should also take into account the expected network traffic that HADR will create between the source and staging environments.